sjforman/sjforman.github.io/content/posts/llms-truthy-for-health-claims.md

 date: 2026-02-06
 featured: true
 tags: ["ai","health","calypta"]
-summary: "I asked the major LLMs some sharply contested health claims, and found some interesting patterns."
+summary: "I asked the major LLMs about sharply contested health claims, and found some interesting patterns."
 ---

-In [a recent Substack post](https://substack.com/@dylanmatthews/p-184342590), Dylan Matthews articulated a contrast between social media as *diverging* (personalized algorithms pushing users toward fragmented, extreme versions of reality) vs. LLMs as *converging* media.
+In [a recent Substack post](https://substack.com/@dylanmatthews/p-184342590), Dylan Matthews articulated a contrast between social media as *diverging* (personalized algorithms pushing users toward fragmented, extreme versions of reality) and LLMs as *converging* media.
 His point is that we're all at least starting from the same place when we prompt them initially.
 While touching briefly on other questions, he focuses mainly on this uniformity property.

 But there's a further question he doesn't really address: is the thing they converge on actually *true*?
 Because it's one thing to show that all the major models say the same thing.
 It's another to show that the thing they say is *correct*.

-I have a strong opinion on this: I think they do indeed converge on something approximating the truth in many areas.
+I have a strong opinion on this: I think they do converge on something approximating the truth in many areas.
 [This is one reason I'm building tools that use LLMs to help people make wiser health choices.](https://calyptahealth.com) In my own experiments, I've seen some of the leading LLMs do exactly this in conversations with parents about vaccines.

 But it occurred to me, reading Matthews' piece, that I hadn't investigated this systematically.
 So I gave it a whirl.
 I asked all the major LLMs about some contentious medical topics.
 Each topic has a vibrant community of "skeptics."
 Some are well-intentioned, others are opportunistic grifters, but they're all vocal and persistent.

 And maybe this isn't surprising, but I found that *on the whole, the models get settled science spot-on.*

 Only when pressed to quantify their credences did some differences between the models become apparent.
-In this comparison, interestingly, Grok performed arguably best, with Sonnet 4.5 a close second.
+In this comparison, Grok performed best, with Sonnet 4.5 a close second.
 X may algorithmically amplify conspiracy theories, but Grok is perfectly capable of debunking them.[^grok]

-[^grok]: Elon has a refrain that the goal of Grok, and of powerful AI in general, should be to be "maximally truth-seeking."
-As an overriding imperative this is of course an alignment nightmare.
+[^grok]: Elon has a refrain that the goal of Grok, and of powerful AI in general, should be "maximally truth-seeking."
+As an overriding imperative, this is of course an alignment nightmare.
 ASI with this utility function guarantees human extinction, because the atoms we're made of are useful for giant particle accelerators and telescopes.
 "Approximately, modestly, on average, truth-aligned" might not be as exciting as truth-maxxing, but at least it won't kill us all.

 ## Five Spicy Health Topics

-I chose 5 health-related topics to probe:
+I chose five health-related topics to probe:

 1. *Does the MMR vaccine cause autism?*
 1. *Does HIV cause AIDS?*